gilesbowkett/flexverb/readme.md

-# Flexverb: A Serious Toy Language
+# FlexVerb: A Serious Toy Language

-TLDR: Flexverb is a barely-implemented programming language based on Latin and Ancient Greek.
+TLDR: FlexVerb is a barely-implemented programming language based on Latin and Ancient Greek.
 It is essentially a blog post, in executable code form, about an obscure linguistic quirk and its unexpected benefits.

+## Implementation

+I've only implemented the smallest possible subset of FlexVerb.
+(I will happily add contributors to the GitHub repo if I see sensible pull requests, though.)
+I implemented only a tiny subset partly because this is the first language I've ever implemented in the first place, and mostly because I only need a tiny subset working in order to make my point.

+Here is pretty much everything you can actually do, in real life, with FlexVerb today:

+    ↪  bin/flexverb -e 'verb(print) direct-object("hello world")'
+    hello world

+    ↪  bin/flexverb hello_world.fv
+    hello world

+## Why FlexVerb is interesting anyway

+Most programming languages are based either on the language of modern Western mathematics, or the English language, or (most commonly) some synthesis of the two.
+Most of those syntheses are awkward, but some are graceful.
+However, the number of spoken human languages is incredibly vast, and many of them use very different structures from English.
+I believe that the role English plays, as a model for the overwhelming majority of programming languages, is very unlikely to last forever.
+Spoken languages also have an incredible virtue that, if I ever have children, I will fervently want a programming language to have: all spoken languages are easy for a child to learn.
+In fact, all spoken languages are **inevitable** for a child to learn, under the right circumstances.

+FlexVerb demonstrates what a programming language based on Latin and Ancient Greek might look like.

 ## Word order and transformation in classical Western languages

-When I was in high school, I really enjoyed classical languages.
-I got nostalgic about that recently.
-And this prompted an idea.

-Classical languages communicate a word's grammatical purpose not through the word's location in the sentence, but through its form.
+Classical Western languages communicate a word's grammatical purpose not through the word's location in the sentence, but through its form.
 If you want to say "farmer," in Latin, you can't, at least, not yet.
 There isn't enough information to determine the shape of the word, because the shape of the word will depend on how you use it.
-You have to also choose its use case.
+So you have to also choose its use case.

+(I hope it's obvious how a language where it is impossible to say a word until you've determined its purpose could be useful for training young programmers.)

 The Latin word for "farmer" will be "agricola" if there is one farmer who is the subject of the sentence.
 But if the farmer plays the role of the